fudgebucket27/TaikoSharp/README.md

 TaikoConsole is a console program to test methods in TaikoSharp.

-I plan to release this as a nuget package eventually so you can add it to your C# projects easily.
+I plan to release TaikoSharp as a nuget package eventually so you can add it to your C# projects easily.